Japans Honda And Nissan In Preliminary Merger Talks: Reports - UrduPoint

 Japan's Honda And Nissan In Preliminary Merger Talks: Reports

-The two firms agreed in March to explore a strategic partnership on electric vehicles, a move analysts said was aimed at catching up with Chinese competitors.
+Shares in Nissan soared more than 20 percent on the stories in the Nikkei, Financial Times and others, while Honda dipped more than two percent.
+Mitsubishi Motors -- of which Nissan the top shareholder -- gained 13 percent.

-A Honda spokesman said Wednesday that a potential merger was already among the possibilities being discussed.
+Japan's number two and three automakers behind Toyota had already agreed in March to explore a strategic partnership on EVs.

-"We are discussing possibilities for cooperation between Honda and Nissan in the future, in a wide range of fields and in various areas, and those possibilities include the latest reports, but there is nothing decided," the spokesman told AFP.
+"We are discussing possibilities for cooperation between Honda and Nissan in the future, in a wide range of fields and in various areas, and those possibilities include the latest reports, but there is nothing decided," a Honda spokesman told AFP on Wednesday.

 "If there are any updates, we will inform our stakeholders at the appropriate time."

-Nissan in particular has been struggling, announcing 9,000 job cuts last month and slashing its annual sales forecast.
+Nissan has seen a turbulent decade that included the shock 2018 arrest of former boss Carlos Ghosn, who later jumped bail and fled Japan in a music equipment box.

-Nissan shares rose more than 20 percent in early trade while Honda was off more than one percent.
-Mitsubishi Motors -- of which Nissan is the top shareholder -- gained 14 percent.
+A major alliance with French automaker Renault turned into a bumpy ride for both and the two companies are now "rebalancing" their ties.

-Honda and Nissan are looking to operate under a single holding company and will soon sign a memorandum of understanding for the new entity, the Nikkei and other outlets said, citing people familiar with the matter.
+Honda and Nissan are considering operating under a holding company and will soon sign a memorandum of understanding, the Nikkei reported.

-They said the firms would consider bringing Mitsubishi Motors under the holding company to create one of the world's largest auto groups.
+Their respective stakes in the new entity, as well as other details, will be decided later, and they also look to eventually bring Mitsubishi Motors under the holding company, the paper said.

-Honda and Nissan earlier issued almost identical statements in response, saying the details in the report had not been announced by either side.
+The Financial Times reported that the exploratory talks about a merger were at an early stage.

 China overtook Japan as the world's biggest vehicle exporter in 2023, helped by its dominance in EVs, a sector where Japanese firms have lost ground by focusing on hybrid vehicles.